deepakcdo/JetFuelExecute/README.md

     }
 ```

 Now lets look at step 2 - Calling a function.
 This is even easier than publishing the function.
-You simply call the executeFunction with the function name, parameters and FunctionResponse listener
+You simply call the executeFunction with the function name, parameters and FunctionResponseListener

 ```java
             // Create amps connection